 F is For Fake: a listening, screening and discussion

-An eccentric introduction into the ‘deep authentic’ theme revolves around two prescient moments involving Orson Welles, tonight presented as provocations.
-The first is the infamous 1938 radio broadcast of War of The Worlds, which in an age of post-truth provokes the question of why some people believed the original broadcast to be true, causing panic, yet others were sceptical.
+An eccentric introduction to the ‘deep authentic’ theme revolves around two prescient moments involving Orson Welles, tonight presented as provocations.
+The first is the infamous 1938 radio broadcast of War of the Worlds, which, in an age of post-truth, prompts us to ask why some people believed the original broadcast to be true, yet others were sceptical.
 Following is a screening of F For Fake, Welles’ free-form quasi-documentary / film essay exploring plagiarism, forgery, trickery, and the tenuous line between illusion and truth, art and lies.
-As well as a presentation by theorist Patrick Leftwich from H O M A R Collective, the audience will be invited to discuss ideas triggered by the radio broadcast and film.
-The film, broadcast and discussion will be in English.
+Along with a presentation by theorist Patrick Leftwich from H O M A R Collective, the audience will be invited to discuss ideas triggered by the radio broadcast and film.
+The film, a fragment of the broadcast and discussion will be in English.